Tux-Web-Tools/rss-feed-site-generator/README.md

 ### Available configuration

-The only required parameter is _rss_feed_url_ containing the url of the RSS feed.
+The only required parameters are _rss_feed_url_ containing the url of the RSS feed and _type_ to determine the site to be generated: currently only a podcast site (type _1_) is available.

+The parameter _description.use_content_ is used to define which property is used to fetch the items (episode/post) description.

 To display a custom logo different from the one the RSS feed provides, an image file can be placed in _/public/image_, the file name including file extension needs to be added to _logo_.